This is article #37 out of 50 in The Startup Marketing Playbook.

 2. Create a branded career website page

-3. Develop digital properties, similar to demand gen social
+3. Develop digital properties, similar to demand generation

-Recruiting has a series of digital properties that are relevant to the target persona, just like Facebook and Twitter for demand generation.
+Recruiting involves digital properties that are relevant to the target persona, just like Facebook and Twitter are relevant for acquiring leads.
 In the case of startup recruiting, you may be focusing more on Angellist and Glassdoor.
 Each of these channels need to be monitored and have content posted on them regularly to engage the audience.

 4. Build supporting collateral

-Recruiting needs collateral, too.
+Recruiting also needs collateral.
 This may be an ebook about the company’s culture, a slide deck of the mission and vision or a history book about how the company got started.
 Marketing should work closely with HR / recruiting to identify what collateral can be helpful for the recruiting process and support creating it.

 5. Define funnel stages to leverage content